DirectRTX/Simple-Ad-Network/README.md

 Total Members - The total amount of members that have created an account in your network at any time.
 Pending Payments - The total amount of payments you need to send out.
 Will show $0.00 except on pay day.

-Daily Traffic - The total amount of visitors that have been purchased today (today - not over the past 24 hours).
+Daily Traffic - The total amount of visitors that have been purchased today (today - not the past 24 hours).
-Daily Profit - The total amount of profit you, as the network owner have earned today (today - not over the past 24 hours).
+Daily Profit - The total amount of profit you, as the network owner, have earned today (today - not the past 24 hours).
-Daily Revenue -  (today - not over the past 24 hours).
+Daily Revenue - The total amount of revenue earned by your network today (today - not the past 24 hours).
-Daily CPM Rate -  (today - not over the past 24 hours).
+Daily CPM Rate - The network's overall CPM rate for today (today - not the past 24 hours).

 Total Traffic -
 Total Profit -